 - A way to accept payments

-Pro tip: On the hunt for a payment processor?
-If you already have a Schedulicity account for managing your appointments, you can get hooked up with built-in payment processing as well!
+Pro Tip: On the hunt for a payment processor?
+If you already have Schedulicity Unlimited for managing your appointments, you can get hooked up with built-in payment processing as well!
 This way, your clients can pay for their appointments when they book, or you can charge them at the time of their appointment.

 Bonus: How to Set Up Mobile Services on Schedulicity